Market

 The return a Limited Partner receives on an investment after fees and expenses.

-Transactions where lenders work directly with borrowers, without a bank or intermediary.
-Non-sponsored financing lenders are responsible for all aspects of due diligence and underwriting, which can take longer than sponsored financing (which often comes with a diligence package prepared by the...
+Transactions where lenders work directly with borrowers, without a bank, intermediary or sponsor.
+Non-sponsored financing lenders are responsible for all aspects of due diligence and underwriting, which can take longer than sponsored financing (which often comes with a diligence package prepared by...

 Semi-private real estate investment vehicles that are not listed or traded on a public exchange and are typically priced monthly.
 NTRs provide access to private real estate—warehouses, apartments, retail, etc.—that generate income through rent.